NREL/PRAS/SystemModel_HDF5_spec.md

-The starting timestamp for the system simulation should be stored in an attribute of the file's root group labelled `start_timestamp`, as a single 25-character, ISO-8601-compliant string in a format matching `2020-12-31T23:59:59-07:00`, providing year, month, day, hour, minute, second, and timezone offset from UTC (in that order).
+The starting timestamp for the system simulation should be stored in an attribute of the file's root group labelled `start_timestamp`, as a single 25-character, ISO-8601-compliant ASCII string in a format matching `2020-12-31T23:59:59-07:00`, providing year, month, day, hour, minute, second, and timezone offset from UTC (in that order).